Difference Between IUI and IVF

 Both in vitro fertilisation (IVF) and intrauterine insemination (IUI) share some similarities, most of which pertain to the preparatory stages of the treatment and the fundamental steps involved in human conception.

+While the procedures are somewhat alike, the pain of IUI and IVF can differ significantly.
 Additionally, both treatments may include procedures to separate sperm of the highest possible quality from the samples provided for fertilisation.

 Who Can Benefit from IUI?